prooph/service-bus/README.md

 The goal of PHPServiceBus is to provide a powerful CQRS layer on top of different messaging/worker tools like [php-resque ](https://github.com/chrisboulton/php-resque), [RabbitMQ](https://www.rabbitmq.com/), [Pheanstalk](https://github.com/pda/pheanstalk) or RESTful Messaging API.
 It is designed with flexibility in mind.
 Almost all components can be extended with custom behavior.
 But flexibility has it's price.
 The structure of PHPServiceBus is more complex than of the other libraries.
-If you just want to get familiar with CQRS and/or messaging one of the above libs is maybe a better choice.
+If you just want to get familiar with CQRS and/or messaging, maybe another lib is a better choice.

 IoC and EDA
 -----------